Best ways to clean Gibson Fretboards

 Richlite

 When choosing a fretboard material for your guitar, you need to consider what it is made from and whether or not it’s durable.
-The materials you choose for your fingerboard are important to your sound and playability.
+The materials you choose for your fingerboard are essential to your sound and playability.
 It should also be a material that is easy to care for and maintain.

 The best product to clean your Richlite fretboard is a simple wipe with a cloth and water.
 This will help keep the material looking and smelling clean while keeping it safe to play on.